collective/collective.ftw.upgrade/README.rst

 Inplace Migrator
 ----------------

-This feature has been removed in collective.ftw.upgrade.
+This feature has been removed in ftw.upgrade.
 If you still need AT to DX migration please use ftw.upgrade.

 Upgrade directories